nunit/docs/docs/articles/nunit/release-notes/breaking-changes.md

 * The AssertionHelper class has now been deprecated.
 Users can use the [NUnit.StaticExpect](https://github.com/fluffynuts/NUnit.StaticExpect) library as a near drop-in replacement.

+## NUnit 3.5

+* `nunit3-console.exe` is no longer shipped with NUnit and must now be used as its own separate package, `nunit-console`.
+The console was separated from the framework to allow the two components to be developed separately.

 ## NUnit 3.4

 Breaking changes introduced in NUnit 3.4